xtuml/mc/doc/notes/10204_pyrsl2_int.md

 4.1 Update MC-3020 to work with `pyrsl` version 2.
 4.2 Remove checks for specific versions of `pyrsl` in the archetypes.
-4.3 Testing must produce identical output.
+4.3 Testing shall confirm identical output between the two versions.

 ### 5. Work Required